yhl125/op-geth/README.md

 # Optimism-geth with NTT Precompiles

-This is a fork of `op-geth` that includes a precompiled contract for Number Theoretic Transform (NTT) operations.
+This is a fork of `op-geth` that includes precompiled contracts for Number Theoretic Transform (NTT) operations and vectorized modular arithmetic.

-## NTT Precompiled Contract
+## Precompiled Contracts

-The following precompiled contract has been added at address `0x12` in `core/vm/contracts.go`:
+The following precompiled contracts have been added in `core/vm/contracts.go`:

 - **`0x12`: NTT**: Performs Number Theoretic Transform operations using the Lattigo library.
 Supports both forward and inverse NTT transformations.
+- **`0x13`: VECMULMOD**: Vectorized modular multiplication for element-wise polynomial operations in the NTT domain.
+- **`0x14`: VECADDMOD**: Vectorized modular addition for element-wise polynomial operations in the NTT domain.

 ### Implementation Details

+#### NTT Precompile (0x12)

 The NTT precompile accepts input in the following format:
 - `operation` (1 byte): `0x00` for forward NTT, `0x01` for inverse NTT